 The Paper Magicians

 Stargirl is a young adult novel written by Jerry Spinelli.
-The book tells the story of a young, free-spirited girl who goes by the name Stargirl (not to be confused by the DC Comics character of the same name who is getting her own TV show) who dresses eccentrically and is fond of acts of kindness, including playing the ukelele on classmate's birthdays.
+The book tells the story of a young, free-spirited girl who goes by the name Stargirl (not to be confused by DC Comics' Stargirl, who is getting her own DC Universe TV show) who dresses eccentrically and is fond of acts of kindness, including playing the ukelele on classmate's birthdays.
 Her actions make her unpopular in school, outside of her friend Leo.
 The adaptation is being written by Kristin Hahn, and YouTube singer/songwriter and America's Got Talent season 11 winner Grace Vanderwaal will play Stargirl.
-Production is set to start in September 2018.
+Production began in September 2018 and wrapped in November 2018.

-Timmy Failure is another book series Disney is adapting for their streaming site.
+Timmy Failure is another book series Disney is adapting for Disney Plus.
 Written by Stephan Pastis, it tells the story of a young boy who believes he runs the best detective agency in town alongside his sidekick Rollo Tookus and a polar bear named Failure.
 Tom McCarthy (Spotlight) is in talks to write the screenplay alongside Pastis and direct.
 So far, the only person who has been cast is Ophelia Lovibond as Patty, Timmy's mother.